ManticoreGamesInc/platform-documentation/src/faq.md

 # Frequently Asked Questions

-## What are the system requirements for CORE?
+## What are the system requirements for CORE

-At the beginning of Alpha, this minspec will allow you to check out CORE, though your mileage may vary when it comes to playing or developing complex projects.
+At the beginning of Alpha, this minimal spec will allow you to check out CORE, though your mileage may vary when it comes to playing or developing complex projects.
 For Alpha, a modern gaming PC is recommended for the best early experience.

 ### **Minimum System Requirements**